ianthehenry/pat/README.md

 # :trivial
 ```

-The way this works is that `short-fn`s of zero arguments are invoked, and if they return a function or cfunction, then their result is invoked again with the value being matched.
+A mental model for how this works: `short-fn`s of zero arguments are invoked, and if they return a function or cfunction, then their result is invoked again with the value being matched.
 Otherwise, if they don't return a function or cfunction, their result is interpreted as a normal truthy or falsey value.

+But in practice, `pat/match` will optimize away the `short-fn` allocation in all practical cases where your pattern is a constant expression or predicate.

 # Tuple and array patterns